grain-lang/grain-lang.org/src/guide/pattern_matching.md

 Pattern matching is a powerful tool to work with data structures.
 It's like a switch statement in other languages, but with a bit more pizazz.
 Each case of a `match` statement defines the shape, or pattern, of the data that will match the case.

-## Matching Variant Types
+## Matching Enum Types

-Let's start by looking at a simple variant type.
+Let's start by looking at a simple enum type.

 ```grain
 enum PizzaTopping { Cheese, Pepperoni, Peppers, Pineapple }